Irritable Bowel Syndrome (IBS)

 Call your healthcare provider right away if your symptoms get worse or if you have

 Key points about IBS

-- IBS is a disorder that affects your lower GI tract, which includes the small intestine,
+- IBS is a disorder that affects your lower GI tract.
+This includes the small intestine,

 large intestines, and colon.